ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 14: Stable consumer groups metric metadata" caption-side="top"}

 Use in conjunction with re-balancing consumer groups.
-If this is consistently zero and re-balancing high then may indicate a cluster problem.
-If this is non zero and re-balancing high then indicates a consumer group issue.
+If this is consistently zero and re-balancing high, then it indicates a cluster problem.
+If this is non-zero and re-balancing high, then it indicates a consumer group issue.

 ### Topic bytes in per second
 {: #ibm_eventstreams_instance_topic_bytes_in_per_second}